VinGarcia/ddd-go-template/foolproof/README.md

-# DDD Go Template
+# DDD Go Template - Fool Proof version

-This project was created to illustrate an intersting directory structure I developed together with [@fabiorodrigues](https://github.com/fabiorodrigues) in the period I was working for [Dito](https://dito.com.br), they both deserve as much credit as me here.
+This project was created to illustrate an interesting directory structure I developed together with [@fabiorodrigues](https://github.com/fabiorodrigues) in the period I was working for [Dito](https://dito.com.br), they both deserve as much credit as me here.